 \subsection{Observational limitations}

-The luminosities we have determined for the sample objects have substantial uncertainties associated with them.
-These result from the errors on the distances of \citet{BailerJones2021} and on the reddening determinations we have performed.
+The luminosities we determined for the sample objects have substantial uncertainties associated with them.
+These result from the errors on the distances of \citet{BailerJones2021} and on the reddening determinations we performed.

 The distances of \citet{BailerJones2021} may be inaccurate for the sample objects because the orbital motion of unresolved binaries can affect the parallax measurement of Gaia.
 However, this effect is only expected to be significant for objects with orbital periods close to 1.0 year, as it can mimic parallactic motion \citep{Penoyre2020}.
 Only three objects in the Galactic sample meet this criterion, all of which have luminosities above the RGB tip.